 Practicum courses are graded Credit/No Credit.
-Both the Field Instructor (and Task Instructor where applicable) and student complete an online Quarterly Evaluation which reflects the degree of progress in obtaining mastery of Competencies and Behaviors as indicated in the Learning Contract.
+Both the Field Instructor (and Task Supervisor where applicable) and student complete an online Quarterly Evaluation which reflects the degree of achievement in obtaining mastery of Competencies and Behaviors as indicated in the Learning Contract.
 The total numbers of hours completed in placement by the student is also indicated on the Evaluation.
 Both student and Field Instructor must sign the Evaluation to indicate the completion of their portion of the document and a joint review of its content.
 After a satisfactory review of the Evaluation, the student's Field Faculty then approves the Evaluation and assigns the final grade to the student.
 Students or instructors may be asked for clarifications or additions to the Evaluation, if needed for satisfactory completion.

-Please note that if a grade of No Credit is given in any quarter, the student will be required to meet with their Field Faculty member and the Director of Field Education to discuss the circumstances that led to the failing grade.
-The student's continuation in the MSW Program may be reviewed by the program's Professional Standards Committee.
+Please note that if a grade of No Credit is given in any quarter, the student's continuation in the BASW Program may be reviewed by the program's Professional Standards Committee.
 Please also refer to the Policy on Dismissal from Field Placement in your Field Manual for more details.